chrisshyi/mini_url/README.md

 #### Using a Shortened URL

-To use a shortened URL, simply type `http://localhost:4000/{shortURL}`
+To use a shortened URL, simply type `http://localhost:4000/{shortURL}` in your browser's address bar